aspirehealth/redux-routable/packages/redux-routable/README.md

 - Dispatch [navigation actions](#navigation-action-creators) to change the location, open a route in a new tab, or go back or forward in history.
-- Listen for the [`ROUTE_CHANGED`](#action-types) action in your reducers to persist and execute side effects for the route and parameters.
+- Listen for the [`ROUTE_CHANGED`](#action-types) action in your reducers to persist state and execute side effects for the route, parameters, and hash.

 ## Installation